 Syndicate Your Content Across Multiple Channels

-If you want to run your social marketing strategy from WordPress, you can.
-WordPress not only lets you publish content on your own domain, it also has a number of great plugins that allow users to easily share your web content on Facebook, Twitter, LinkedIn, Pinterest, etc. For more information, check out the article we’ve written about WordPress social media sharing plugins and our comprehensive article series on how to automatically syndicate your content on social networks with WordPress.
+If you want to manage your social marketing strategy from WordPress, you can.
+WordPress not only makes it easy to publish content on your own domain, it also offers a number of plugins that allow users to share your web content on Facebook, Twitter, LinkedIn, Pinterest, etc. For more information, see the article we’ve written about social media sharing plugins for WordPress and our comprehensive article series on how to automatically syndicate content across social networks with WordPress.

-Using social media measuring tools and applications allows you to discover what consumers want, identify new opportunities and stay one step ahead of your competition.
+Social media tools allow you to listen to what consumers want, identify new business opportunities and stay ahead of many competitors.

-Also, there are applications that let you run surveys online and help you create customer-driven sales campaigns.
-Many of these applications will easily integrate with WordPress.
+Also, there are many apps that let you survey customers online and help you create customer-driven sales funnels.
+Many apps can be easily integrated with WordPress.

-You are engaging with real people online, and so your interactions must be meaningful and authentic.
-Focus on the needs of your target audience, and listen to their conversations to gain valuable insights.
+You are engaging with real people, and so your interactions must be meaningful and authentic.
+Focus on your target audience, and listen to their conversations to gain valuable insights.

-Remember, we are born with two ears and one mouth as a reminder that we are meant to do twice as much listening as talking.
-What you post online and how you respond to other user’s comments and discussions is very important, and can make or break your reputation online.
-Everyday we hear horror stories of brands that handle a situation or customer complaint poorly and end up suffering heavy losses as soon as their response or behavior gets circulated online.
+Remember, we have been given two ears and one mouth as a reminder that we are meant to do twice as much listening as talking.
+What you post online and how you respond to other user’s comments and discussions is very important.
+Everyday we hear stories of brands that handle a customer situation poorly and end up being the subject of much scorn and derision when the online community finds out about it.

-An expertly configured WordPress-driven blog lets you build authority online, share great information with your clients and customers, and drive visitors to your business.
+An expertly configured WordPress website lets you build your expertise online, share great information with your clients and customers, and drive new visitors to your business.

 Study Influencers In Your Niche

-Being able to listen to social conversations allows you to discover and and perhaps even be inspired by what authorities and influencers in your niche are doing.
+Being able to listen in to social media conversations can help you observe and discover the success strategies of authorities and influencers in your niche.

-It’s no secret that recruitment companies research social media profiles of individuals when looking for potential candidates to fill specific positions.
+It’s no secret that recruitment companies spend a lot of time nowadays researching social media and studying the profiles of individuals when looking for potential candidates to fill specific positions.
 As a business owner, you can do the same, and look for staff, network with other business owners, and connect with like-minded marketers and potential JV partners.
-Connecting with others through social media can increase your revenue, get your business seen, and lead to potentially lucrative new ventures.
+Connecting with others through social media channels can increase your revenue, get your name out there, and lead to potentially lucrative new ventures.

-Many businesses would love to have a viral content marketing strategy.
-“Going viral,” however, is quite difficult to achieve, as it relies on many factors that are out of your control.
-Throwing loads of money at a advertising is no guarantee of viral success.
-Many ridiculous memes have succeeded virally while large brands and corporations have failed dismally.
+Most businesses would love to have a viral hit.
+“Going viral,” however, is quite difficult to achieve, as it relies on many factors that cannot be controlled.
+Throwing loads of dollars at a clever advertising is no guarantee of viral success.
+Many ridiculous memes have succeeded virally while large brands have failed to take off.

-In many cases, the best you can do is know your audience well, and provide content that users will find so useful, compelling, informative or even funny, that they will be naturally motivated to share with others.
+In many cases, the best you can do is study and research your audience, and provide content that users in your audience will find so useful, engaging, entertaining or “spot-on”, that they will be naturally motivated to share with others.

-Some of the tools listed in Part 2 of this article could help your content go viral, or at least help you set up relatively inexpensive marketing campaigns.
+Some of the tools listed in Part 2 of this article can help your content go viral, or at least help you create relatively inexpensive marketing campaigns.

-We provide an email training course that shows you how to create meaningful and compelling content for your readers.
-In this course we also explore ways to create content with the potential to go viral and help your business grow faster.
-To learn more, go here or subscribe using the form below:
+We provide an email training course that shows you how to create meaningful and engaging content.
+In this free course we also discuss ways to create content that has the potential to go viral and help your business grow faster.
+For more details, go here or subscribe using the form below:

-Social Media Monitoring – Not Just For Large Brands
+Social Media Monitoring – Useful For All Businesses, Big And Small

 (Social Media Monitoring – Useful For All Businesses, Big And Small)